Mark7-dev/esp32_weatherstation/README.md

 ## Getting Started

+1. Use the code from weather_app.ino and upload it to your esp32 in your arduino IDE.
-1. Clone this repository to your local machine:
+2. Clone this repository to your local machine:

    ```bash
    git clone <repository-url>
    ```

-2. Navigate to the project folder:
+3. Navigate to the project folder:
   ```bash
    cd esp32-weather-station
    ```